-Name and Residency Office(s) with the Company Principal Occupation During the Past Five Years Ian W. Delaney Ontario, Canada Executive Chairman of the Corporation Executive Chairman of the Corporation; former Chief Executive Officer and Chairman of Sherritt (a diversified natural resource company) from January 2009 to December 2011 and Chairman of Sherritt from January 2012 to May 2013 J. Cameron MacDonald Ontario, Canada President and Chief Executive Officer of the Company President and Chief Executive Officer of the Company since April 3, 2009 Glenn G. MacNeil Ontario, Canada Chief Financial Officer of the Company Chief Financial Officer of the Company since January 1, 2015.
-Prior thereto, Chief Financial Officer of Richfield Oil & Gas Company (an exploration and production company) from 2011 to 2014 and Executive Vice President and Chief Financial Officer of GCAN Insurance Company (an insurance company) from 2008 to 2011

-Name and Residency Office(s) with the Company Principal Occupation During the Past Five Years Robert T. Kittel Ontario, Canada Chief Operating Officer of the Company Chief Operating Officer of the Company since February 28, 2013 and interim Chief Financial Officer of the Company from June 20, 2014 to December 31, 2014.
-Prior thereto, Partner and Portfolio Manager at Goodwood (an investment management company) Joseph Schenk New York, United States Managing Director of the Company Managing Director of the Company since March 10, 2016.
-Prior thereto, Chief Executive Officer of First New York Securities LLC (a trading firm) from April 2009 to July 2012 and self employed from July 2012 to March 2016.
+Name and Residency Office(s) with the Company Principal Occupation During the Past Five Years Ian W. Delaney Ontario, Canada Executive Chairman of the Corporation Executive Chairman of the Corporation; former Chief Executive Officer and Chairman of Sherritt from January 2009 to December 2011 and Chairman of Sherritt from January 2012 to May 2013 J. Cameron MacDonald Ontario, Canada President and Chief Executive Officer of the Company President and Chief Executive Officer of the Company since April 3, 2009 Glenn G. MacNeil Ontario, Canada Chief Financial Officer of the Company Chief Financial Officer of the Company since January 1, 2015.
+Prior thereto, Chief Financial Officer of Richfield Oil & Gas Company (an exploration and production company) from 2011 to 2014 Robert T. Kittel Ontario, Canada Chief Operating Officer of the Company Chief Operating Officer of the Company since February 28, 2013 and interim Chief Financial Officer of the Company from June 20, 2014 to December 31, 2014 Joseph Schenk New York, United States Managing Director of the Company Managing Director of the Company since March 10, 2016.
+Prior thereto, self employed since July 2012